rtealwitter/academic-kickstart/content/publication/ttr/index.md

 (* Authors ordered by contribution rather than alphabetically.)"

 # Summary.
 An optional shortened abstract.
-summary: "We identify winning strategies for and improvements to Ticket to Ride using graph-theoretic and probabilistic concepts."
+summary: "We identify winning strategies for Ticket to Ride using graph-theoretic and probabilistic concepts."

 tags: []
 categories: []